battibass/MuonShowers/README.md

 # MuonShowers

 This package adds a DataFormat and a EDProducer to fill muon shower related information.
-It also includes a test EDAnalyzer with an example of how to access the produced data.
+It also includes a test EDAnalyzer giving an example of how to access the produced data.

 ## Installation instructions